PineScript Coding Tutorial

 Pine Drawings

-Starting with Pine version 4, you can create drawing objects on the Chart Window, based on certain conditions.
-If too many drawings are created, the Pine automatically deletes the old drawings to limit the resources needed (garbage collection process).
+Starting with Pine version 4, you can create drawing objects on the Chart Window based on specific conditions.
+If too many drawings are created, Pine automatically deletes the oldest ones to limit resource usage (garbage collection process).

 Example: